 A couple weeks back, I wrote about how to negotiate a job offer, based on my years of hiring at Google.
 I thought I’d turn the tables and share my thoughts on hiring instead.
 I’m in the camp of people that think a founder’s number one job is to build an incredible team – but it’s far easier said than done.

-Rather than tell you what type of person you should hire, I’ll focus on the tactics that can help you hire those people more effectively.
+Rather than tell you what type of person you should hire, I’ll focus on the tactics that can help you hire the right person more effectively.

 Tapping your own network should always be the first and best way to find talented team members.
 But that only takes you so far.
 If, like most hiring managers, you have a recruiter feeding you resumes of potential candidates, you probably want to vomit on 90 percent of them.
 But it’s important that you take time to tell your recruiter exactly why each resume is vomit-inspiring before you toss it in the shredder.
 In fact, you should markup each resume and go through them one by one with the recruiter, so they know exactly what you didn’t like.
 If your recruiter is good at his job, he’ll quickly learn what types of resumes don’t work for you – and your vomit ratio will decline fast.